 Dr. Stephen Clements, Chair

 The early twenty-first century world presents thoughtful observers with a staggering array of developments and challenges, from vast, well-functioning metropolitan centers that produce and channel billions of dollars’ worth of goods and services into global markets to troubled nation-states whose leaders preside over civil strife among rival people groups and pre-modern economies.
 The Department of Social Science & History faculty at Asbury University seek to understand the sources of social, political, and economic conditions among nations, people groups, and communities by utilizing the modes of inquiry available through the disciplines of Political Science, Sociology, and History.
-By studying the world through the lenses of these disciplines, and within the context of a broad liberal arts education, a student can be well prepared to engage the culture at home or abroad through work in the professions, government, missions, or with nonprofit organizations.
+By studying the world through the lenses of these disciplines, and within the context of a broad liberal arts education, a student can be well prepared to engage the culture at home or abroad through work in the professions, government, missions, business or with nonprofit organizations.

 The Department offers traditional undergraduate students majors and minors in all three of these academic fields.
 These disciplines and programs are detailed below.